Fannon/mobo-documentation/getting-started.md

 $wgCrossSiteAJAXdomains = array( '*' );
 ```

 Now the login credentials of the bot have to be set.
-Please adjust the `settings.yaml` in your project directory accordingly.
+Please adjust the `settings.yaml` in your model project directory accordingly.

 ```python
 mw_server_url: 'http://semwiki-exp01.multimedia.hs-augsburg.de' # No trailing slash!